Malaga Gastronomy Festival enters its 7th year in 2020 and is one of the biggest events in Malaga.

 Main events at Malaga Gastronomy Festival

-Thursday 24 May: the 2 winners of the latest edition of the Sabor a Malaga Young Chef competition and Benito Gómez from Bardal restaurant in Ronda, awarded a Michelin star this year.
+Thursday 6 June: the 2 winners of the latest edition of the Sabor a Malaga Young Chef competition will be showing how to make their winning dishes at 4pm.

-Basque putxeras stew – Malaga pays tribute to the guest Basque Country with a pot of traditional stew in Plaza de la Marina at lunchtime on Sunday.
+Lamb like Jaén makes it – Malaga pays tribute to the guest Jaén with traditional dishes including lamb in Plaza de la Marina at lunchtime on Sunday 9 June.

 Wine – numerous wine workshops and tastings take place over the 3-day event.
-Ronda wines take centre stage on Thursday 24 May and vermouth is on Friday 25 May.
-Wine experts will also be explaining how to pair wines and cavas.
+Malaga wines from Ronda and the Montes de Málaga take centre stage.
+Wine experts will also be explaining how to pair wines.

 All events are free but you need to get a ticket.
 Go to the Malaga Gastronomy Festival site (in Spanish only), click on the event you’re interested in and then click on ‘Inscríbete en este evento’.